-If you have not paid for Business Class or First Class, you can still access a number of brilliant lounges at Bogota El Dorado Airport for a fee or for free if you have a Priority Pass.
-Priority Pass holders flying internationally, have access to two flagship airline lounges (Avianca and LATAM) and a third-party lounge (the Eldorado lounge).
-All three are very good but which is best?
+If you have not paid for Business Class or First Class, you can still access several brilliant lounges at Bogota El Dorado Airport for a fee or for free if you have a Priority Pass.
+Priority Pass holders flying internationally have access to two flagship airline lounges (Avianca and LATAM) and a third-party lounge (the Eldorado lounge).
+All three are very good, but which is best?
 We review this in more detail below!

 Paid entrance is also sometimes possible using cash or you can get in for free if you have a Priority Pass which comes free with the Amex Platinum card.
 You can also access most Priority Pass lounges for free using the free American Express Gold with its two free Lounge Club passes.
 To get extra referral points and advice on these free-lounge-access cards and more, have a read of our best credit cards for luxury travel.

 Sala VIP LATAM Star Alliance Lounge is the best lounge at Bogota airport.
 You get there by taking the lifts between gates 34 & 35 up one floor.
 This airport lounge is a Priority Pass lounge, so if you have a credit card with Priority Pass lounge access, you get in for free.